1bardesign/batteries/readme.md

 - `require` the base `batteries` directory - the one with `init.lua` in it.
 	- Don't forget to use dot syntax on the path!
 	- With a normal `require` setup (ie stock LÖVE or lua), `init.lua` will pull in all the submodules.
+	- Batteries uses the (very common) init.lua convention.
+If your installation doesn't already have init.lua support (eg plain 5.1 on windows), add `package.path = package.path .. ";./?/init.lua"` before the require line.
+You can also modify your `LUA_PATH` environment variable.
 - (optionally) `export` everything to the global environment.

 ```lua